Jamie-S2000/CI-project-1/README.md

 - __Performace Testing__

-The performace testing fot he site was ran though Lighthouse on Google Dev-tools.
+The performance testing for the site was ran through Lighthouse on Google Dev-tools.

 The scores are all very high.

 <img src="assets/readme-imgs/lighthouse-score.webp">

-The site was also ran though a WCAG contrast checker where everything passed.
+The site was also ran through a WCAG contrast checker where everything passed.

 <img src="assets/readme-imgs/contrast-checker.webp">